 We will discuss any and all concerns you may have, answer all questions, and do our best to quell any fears you may have.
 Pre-operative anxiety on the part of our patients is normal, and we understand this completely.
 We will always do our utmost to give you the information you need in order to calm your worries regarding robotic surgery, and provide you with the confidence you need to place your complete trust in our capable hands.

-For additional information on robotic surgery, or to make an appointment, call our clinic at 770.720.7733 or request an appointment online.
+For additional information on robotic surgery, or to make an appointment, call us at 770.720.7733 or request an appointment online.